Benefits of Moringa

-Moringa has been revered among Ayurvedic circles for hundreds of years, but it's currently poised to become the hot superfood of 2016.
+Moringa has been revered among Ayurvedic circles for hundreds of years, but it's currently poised to become the hot superfood of the year.
 Nearly every part of the moringa oleifera, or drumstick tree, is edible and packed with vitamin C, protein, iron, and calcium.
 If you can't get your hands on the fresh greens yet — not to worry — you can readily take a supplement or toss a powdered version into a smoothie to reap its benefits.
 Here's why it's worth a try:

 It supports breastfeeding: In one study, researchers found mothers of premature babies increase their volume of breast milk after ingesting moringa capsules.
 While the study was small, the results are promising.